-Recent submarine-based measurements indicate that the thickness of sea ice in some parts of the central Arctic has decreased at a remarkably high rate over the past few decades [Rothrock et al., 1999; Wadhams and Davis, 2000].
-Based on their analysis of sonar reflections from the ice draft, Rothrock et al. [1999] concluded that the ice thinned by about 1.3 m in the 1990's relative to the period 1958-76 by comparing all overlapping submarine tracks between the two periods.
+Recent submarine-based measurements indicate that the thickness of sea ice in some parts of the central Arctic has decreased at a remarkably high rate over the past few decades (Rothrock et al. 1999; Wadhams and Davis 2000).
+Based on their analysis of sonar reflections from the ice draft, Rothrock et al. (1999) concluded that the ice thinned by about 1.3 m in the 1990s relative to the period 1958-76 by comparing all overlapping submarine tracks between the two periods.
 A further intriguing aspect of these data is that the measured thinning is a strong function of the draft.
-Figure 1 shows the reduction in ice draft for each location where a submarine track from the 1990s crossed a track from the period 1958-76, as a function of the mean ice draft in the same location in 1958-76, based on data from Rothrock et al. [1999].
+Figure 1 shows the reduction in ice draft for each location where a submarine track from the 1990s crossed a track from the period 1958-76, as a function of the mean ice draft in the same location in 1958-76, based on data from Rothrock et al. (1999).
 The reduction in draft increases roughly linearly with the initial draft.

-This relationship is in striking contrast to the situation on seasonal timescales, where the largest change in the mass balance of sea ice occurs for thin ice.
-Thin ice tends to experience high melt rates in summer due to ice-albedo feedback, and thin ice may also grow rapidly
+This relationship is in striking contrast to the situation on seasonal time scales, where the largest change in the mass balance of sea ice occurs for thin ice.
+Thin ice tends to experience high melt rates in summer due to ice-albedo feedback, and thin ice may also grow rapidly in winter when it can conduct a great deal of heat from the ocean to the atmosphere.
+Clearly the thickness dependence of the thinning on decadal time scales shown in Fig. 1 is not due to ice-albedo feedback, nor does Fig. 1 show that the reduction in thickness is merely limited by the ice available to melt.

-Several recent studies argue that changes in the atmospheric circulation are chiefly responsible for the thickness change measured by the submarines [Tucker et al., 2001; Holloway and Sou, 2002; Rothrock et al., 2003].
-Holloway and Sou [2002] hypothesized that the thickness change averaged over the limited area measured by submarines is larger than the basin average owing to a redistribution of ice by surface winds.
+Several recent studies argue that changes in the atmospheric circulation are chiefly responsible for the thickness change measured by the submarines (Tucker et al. 2001; Holloway and Sou 2002; Rothrock et al. 2003).
+Holloway and Sou (2002) hypothesized that the thickness change averaged over the limited area measured by submarines is larger than the basin average owing to a redistribution of ice by surface winds.
 Their model results show ice diverged out of the region sampled by the submarines and converged near the Canadian Archipalego, outside of the submarine data boundary.
-Modelers also find that the Arctic sea ice volume is more responsive to recent wind stress anomalies than to recent atmospheric heat flux anomlies [Zhang et al., 2000; Holloway and Sou, 2002; Köberle and Gerdes, 2003].
-If recent basin-scale (~ 1000 km) thickness change is primarily due to winds, it is natural to ask if the sub-basin scale distribution of thickness change (i.e., on the scale of the separation of the 29 submarine crossings, or ~ 100 km and smaller) is also due to winds.
+Some modelers find that the Arctic sea ice volume is